White House warns GOP Biden impeachment will backfire

 While McCarthy spent the summer flirting with the idea of bringing forth an impeachment inquiry when Congress returns in the fall, the White House has been bullish in speaking out against the idea through memos and statements.

-Aides have name-checked lawmakers like Rep. Don Bacon (R-Neb.) who said that there needs to be more concrete evidence to move forward and Rep. Brian Fitzpatrick (R-Pa.), who said he doesn’t want to see the U.S. go down a path similar to that of British Parliament.
+Aides have name-checked lawmakers such as Rep. Don Bacon (R-Neb.) who said that there needs to be more concrete evidence to move forward, and Rep. Brian Fitzpatrick (R-Pa.), who said he doesn’t want to see the U.S. go down a path similar to that of British Parliament.

 They also use Rep. Mike Lawler (R-N.Y.), who represents a district Biden won, as an example of someone who has said the GOP is not there yet on impeachment.
 Rep. Ken Buck (R-Colo.), meanwhile, has called the idea “impeachment theater.”